tjr357/testing-notes/meetings/salesforce.refinement.2022.04.07.md

 - We need to test this on mobile too
 ---
 ## Miscellaneous
-- Announcement: @Austin, leaving the company, starting on Monday
+- Announcement: @people.Austin, leaving the company, starting on Monday